KAKAUE’S Path To Compliance: Achieving International Standards With US And Canadian MSB Licenses

-(MENAFN- GlobeNewsWire - Nasdaq) New York, Feb.
-05, 2024 (GLOBE NEWSWIRE) -- In the realm of cryptocurrency, compliance is not only the foundation of exchange operations but also key to providing quality services to users.
+(MENAFN- GetNews) In the realm of cryptocurrency, compliance is not only the foundation of exchange operations but also key to providing quality services to users.
 Recently, KAKAUE Exchange announced that prioritizing its compliance process is the primary task for its next growth phase, reflecting the importance it places on international standards and its commitment to user safety and reliable services.
 This strategy not only signifies KAKAUE's maturity and professionalism in the cryptocurrency market but also demonstrates its sense of responsibility and foresight as an industry leader.

 KAKAUE has made significant progress on the international compliance front, particularly in obtaining MSB licenses from the United States and Canada, showcasing its capability to meet the stringent compliance requirements of international financial markets.
 These certifications not only affirm KAKAUE's compliance but also significantly enhance its credibility in the global market.
 Holding these licenses ensures that KAKAUE can provide users with a secure and reliable trading environment that meets international standards.